 We still needed more though.
 There wasn’t enough of us, and we were quite spread out in the area which made it hard to meet up sometimes.
 We live way out on the top of a mountain, and people just don’t want to make that commitment all the time.
 We understand, neither do we, and we end up staying in a lot.
 Perhaps staying in is partly what led us to BDSM, a need for something to do, something more to keep our minds and bodies occupied.
 And, strangely enough, this special connection we found with each other has revived our social life in ways we never knew possible.

 It’s so easy to make friends in the kink community!
 So easy, I’m amazed that there isn’t a similar platform for non-kink folks to make friends and find like-minded people in their area.
 We have only been attending local events since October and we have already built up a small group of friends that we can call on when we need them.
 These are people who we can be completely open with, we can joke about butt plugs over dinner, or we can meet for drinks and discuss the differences in our 24/7 D/s relationships.
 We can also talk about our vanilla lives, work and stress and travel and family.

 These aren’t just superficial friendships where you see them out, have some small talk and then forget about them the next day.
 We make plans, share ideas and become inspired.
 I’ve been thinking about starting an all female and femme identifying munch, and last month I met someone who wants to help.
 We have set a loose timeline to make this happen.
-Sir and I have been talking about hosting a kinky pot-luck, and so many of our new friends are on board.
+My husband and I have been talking about hosting a kinky pot-luck, and so many of our new friends are on board.
 We used to host parties all the time where we used to live, and that has been something that has been lacking since we moved to the mountains.
 Now, we have an outlet for this and a group of people willing to put in the effort with us.